-These hoods are not just used in labs.
-They are ventilation systems found in professional kitchens as well.
-For instance, they’re found directly above stoves or ovens.
+Interestingly, you won’t find these hoods exclusively in labs.
+They are ventilation systems in use in many professional kitchens, as well.
+For instance, you can always locate them directly above stoves or ovens.
 Using a fan, they remove excessive heat or steam from the work area.

 Perchloric Acid Fume Hood

-This fume hood is used exclusively for labs working with perchloric acid.
+This fume hood is exclusively for labs working with perchloric acid.
 The essential function is to prevent the formation of perchloric salt.
-They use a specific grade of steel to prevent any damage from the acid.
+They use a specific grade of steel to prevent any damage from the acid and maintain sterile conditions.

 Variable Air Fume Hood

-A variable air fume hood is a device with a greater deal of control over the air exhausted from the unit.
-They feature advanced interior lighting systems.
-And, they are considered more cost-efficient.
+A variable air fume hood is a device with a greater deal of control over the air which the unit exhausts.
+They feature luminous, ultra-modern interior lighting systems.
+And, they’re generally more cost-efficient.